coast-team/mute/README.md

 # MUTE: Multi User Text Editor

 Edit documents collaboratively in real-time with hundreds of users on the same document, even with a light server.
-MUTE implements a CRDT-based consistency algorithm for large scale peer-to-peer collaboration: LogootSplit.
+MUTE implements a CRDT-based consistency algorithm for large scale peer-to-peer collaboration: [LogootSplit](https://github.com/coast-team/mute-structs#ref-1).
 This algorithm can be seen as an extension for variable-sized elements (e.g. strings) of one of the basic CRDT algorithms for unit elements (e.g. characters).

-Compared to existing web-based collaborative text editing tool MUTE does not require a powerful central server since the server is not performing any computation.
-Communication between browsers editing a document is done in a peer-to-peer fashion thanks to our [Netflux](https://github.com/coast-team/netflux).
-You can even work offline and reconnect later without losing your changes.
+You can check:

-You can check our live demonstration server at <https://www.coedit.re>, or quickstart MUTE on your machine via `npm start` and then access it on <http://localhost:4200>.
+- our live demonstration server at <https://www.coedit.re>
+- or quickstart MUTE on your machine via `npm start` and then access it on <http://localhost:4200>

 ## :package: Deployment

-MUTE runs the browser, which means that modifications are sent directly to your peers without any intermediary server.
+MUTE runs in the browser, which means that modifications are sent directly to your peers without any intermediary server.
 However the peer-to-peer technology requires a few servers for discovery and signaling.
 A complete MUTE instance relies on the following servers:

 - your web server serving the MUTE static files over HTTPS
 - a WebSocket signaling server which is mandatory in order to establish a connection between two users